 Speed could lead to a reckless driving conviction if you drive your vehicle “in wanton or willful disregard for the safety of persons or property” or in a manner that indicates such a disregard.
 A first offense carries up to $1,000 in fines.

-As a Baltimore traffic ticket attorney, it is my goal to protect your reputation, future, and freedom, both in and out of the courtroom.
-If you want personalized and tenacious representation to defend your rights, contact me today at The Law Office of Mark G. Scheuerman, LLC.
+As Baltimore traffic ticket attorneys, our goal is to protect your reputation, future, and freedom, both in and out of the courtroom.
+If you want personalized and tenacious representation to defend your rights, contact us today at Scheuerman Law, LLC.

 Our successful jury trials and 13 years of prosecutor experience is what you need on your side.

 We have 50 years of combined legal experience between all our attorneys.

 Every case is handled strategically with precision and preparation.